 Watkins College of Art, Design & Film offers up-to-date campus living for our students!
 Our apartment style residence halls occupy the property by the lake and sit adjacent to the main academic building.
 Each hall offers 12 four-bedroom apartments.
 The campus is conveniently located within walking distance from a variety of restaurants and only a few miles from hospitals, grocery stores and shopping centers.
 The halls also have 24-hour security, Resident Advisor staff, and a wonderful view of Nashville.

 Save commuting time and dollars each week!

 Below are the forms that new students need to complete to become on-campus residents.
-Download the forms, fill them out, and send them in using the address listed at the bottom of the forms.
+Apply online and pay your deposit below.

-Housing at Watkins is affordable.
+Interested in living on campus?
 Check out the costs below for each semester.
-The costs listed below include all utilities that come with the apartment (including cable and internet).
-The cost for a regular academic year (both Fall and Spring semesters- without May or Summer) is $6380.
+The costs listed below include all utilities that come with the apartment (including internet).
+The cost for a regular academic year (both Fall and Spring semesters- without May or Summer) is $6,600.

-For additional information or questions, contact the Office of Student Life at 615.383.4848 or via email at email@example.com.
+For additional information or questions, contact the Office of Residence Life at 615.277.7437 or via email at email@example.com.